Practicing apologetics upon ourselves: Five models

 As a general rule, we will seize such opportunities by responding to the specific problem, question or issue that is raised.
-But in thinking about the whole chain of argument leading from unbelief to belief, we may not have a clear sense of where or how to begin.
+But in thinking about the whole chain of argument leading from unbelief to belief, or from nagging doubt to secure conviction, we may not have a clear sense of where or how to begin.
 Perhaps the most important thing to remember, apart from the need to be able to give clear answers to sincere questions, is that what really draws people toward faith in Christ and membership in the Church is not so much arguments as the inherent attractiveness of the goods of Christianity, which we call motives of credibility.

 The Common Sense Model

 By the Common Sense model, I mean an approach to the truth of the Faith which rests on what most of us perceive even without thinking very much.
-This approach weighed heavily with Blessed John Henry Newman, who regarded the argument from conscience as the most persuasive of all, and with G. K. Chesterton, who was struck by how remarkably the Catholic Faith fit with his almost instinctive perception of original sin.
+This approach was favored by Blessed John Henry Newman, who regarded the argument from conscience as the most persuasive of all, and by G. K. Chesterton, who was struck by how remarkably the Catholic Faith fit with his almost instinctive perception of original sin.

 Every person perceives a moral order from an early age.
 Operating through the faculty of conscience, this perception includes a sense of right and wrong, and an understanding that we are expected, by some power beyond ourselves, to do what is right.
 This interior perception of moral reality leads us to an awareness of a lawgiver who is also our judge.
 It also suggests that this judge must care about us (else why the law and the judgment?), and so he must desire to reveal himself more fully to us.
 Thus the argument from conscience leads us to look for a Revelation, and to determine which claimed revelations are actually real.